-I am a software engineer with a long career spanning nearly forty years.
+I am a retired software engineer with a long career spanning nearly forty-five years.
 Having always considered myself to be just an engineer with little understanding of art, my self image recently changed dramatically.

 Suddenly, the intellectual processes that I use in programming have an outlet using media that is actually visible.
 I may have been artistic or, even poetic, in my work with programming languages, but it was only ever seen by a few other programmers in passing and, clearly, the computers just didn't care.